Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 1. Customer reviews.
 Online reviews on Google Play, the App Store and Trustpilot are great places to get a sense of real-life customer experiences as well as how easy or difficult it is to qualify for advances and receive money.

 2. Fees.
 Compare monthly fees, tipping requirements and instant transfer fees.
-For example, if you do more than one instant transfer each pay period, you may be better off paying $9.99 a month for an app with free instant transfers versus a $1 a month app that charges $11.99 for every instant transfer.
+For example, if you do a lot of instant transfers, you’re better off with an app that charges $3.99 per instant transfer versus one that charges $11.99 per transfer.

 3. Cash advance limits.
 Apps vary widely in how much you can borrow, with limits ranging anywhere from $20 to $500 and up.
 To get higher advance amounts, you need to set up direct deposit and establish a history of regular deposits.